-Lyle Lovett guitar string floating heart pendant made out of Lyle’s gold colored recycled/played string by 2x breast cancer survivor Elisa Guida.
+Lyle Lovett guitar string floating heart pendant made out of Lyle’s gold colored used/played string by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1 1/4″ and comes with a 16″ or 18″ gold filled chain.
-This piece is made to order and takes approximately 6-8 weeks to complete.
-These are hand-made and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form:

 Artist Biography by Stephen Thomas Erlewine